byu-oit/byu-jwt-nodejs/README.md

 1. supports TypeScript and ESM out of the box
 2. parallelizes tests in separate environments making it typically faster
-3. does not mutate nodejs globals like Jest
+3. does not mutate Node.js globals like Jest
 4. follows a similar convention as the node test runner which we may adopt eventually

 Running tests requires building the source code first, which should be handled for you by lerna.